ZL-Helios/TrajPAC/README.md

 | [AgentFormer](https://arxiv.org/abs/2103.14023)  | <https://github.com/Khrylx/AgentFormer>  |
 | [MID](https://arxiv.org/abs/2203.13777)  | <https://github.com/Gutianpei/MID>  |

-We recommend first cloning the TrajPAC environment using ``$ conda create --name AgentFormer --clone TrajPAC`` and then installing each project's dependencies in the cloned environment.
+We recommend first cloning the TrajRS environment using ``$ conda create --name MID --clone TrajRS`` and then installing each project's dependencies in the cloned environment.

 ### Datasets
-We provide the original raw and annotated ETH/UCY dataset [here](https://drive.google.com/drive/folders/1_LTzD3vLVKSBoQ6aWsAcwGgs-HGmIAcM?usp=sharing).
-The raw data includes both the original recorded scenes as well as their homography mappings.
-Since most prediction models train on some transformed version of the data, having the raw data allows us to visualize specific instances within each scene across all models.
+In the `src/samples/` directory, we have prepared a subset of 500 samples from the ETH/UCY Dataset (`eth.txt`) and another subset of 500 samples from the Stanford Drone Dataset (`sdd.txt`) as examples for testing the smoothed MID model.
+The complete datasets of the ETH/UCY Dataset and the Stanford Drone Dataset are stored in the `src/data/` directory.
+To test the certified radius of other samples from the ETH/UCY and Stanford Drone Datasets, simply organize the data in the same format as `eth.txt` and place it in the `src/samples/` directory.

 ### Project Structure
 Once completed, organize the structure of the workspace as follows:
 ```
 workspace
 ├── Trajectron++
-├── MemoNet-ETH
+├── MemoNet
 ├── AgentFormer
 ├── MID
-└── TrajPAC
+└── TrajRS
     └── src
         ├── __main__.py
         ├── requirements.txt
         ├── data
         │   ├── eth_ucy
-        │   └── ethucy.py
+        │   └── sdd
+        ├── samples
-        ├── images
+        │   ├── eth.txt
+        │   └── sdd.txt
-        ├── logs
+        ├── final_result
         ├── pool_data
         ├── external
         │   └── modules